herrkraatz/react-unit-testing/README.md

 # React Unit Testing

-This tutorial shall help setting up Unit Tests for your React Application.
+This tutorial shall help setting up Unit Tests for your React/Redux Application.

 We will do Unit Testing on React Components and the Redux State within these 2 Stacks: